SamuelSalam815/qmk_firmware/keyboards/ferris/keymaps/samuelsalam815/readme.md

 ## Updating the visual aids

 The visual aids are created using <https://keyboard-layout-editor.com/>

+Prefer using the browser developer tools to screen capture the html node instead of the ui to export to png.
+- the UI button can produce images that do not appear as displayed in the browser

 The visual aids are `.png` files and their text format are named `*-visual.json`
 - `ferris-sweep-layout-visual.json` for the main key map
 - `ferris-sweep-gaming-layout-visual.json` for the gaming layer